Perth Health Professionals Dinner and Webinar October 27th Web Banner

-Join Lymphoma Australia in the Murray Room for dinner at QT Hotel Perth, or join online and learn about the latest updates in:
+Join us either In-Person in the Murray Room for dinner at QT Hotel Perth, or Online via the Webinar Link, to learn about the latest updates in:

 • Considerations for Rural Patients and